arillso/ansible.ansible/README.md

 ## License

 This project is under the MIT License.
-See the [LICENSE](https://sbaerlo.ch/licence) file for the full license text.
+See the [LICENSE](licence) file for the full license text.

 ## Copyright

-(c) 2019, Simon Bärlocher
+(c) 2020, Arillso